 Compass Health Center’s treatment teams provide patient-centered, comprehensive mental health care and support for Emotional Dysregulation in young children ages 5-10.
 The priority of individualized programming is to help young participants build the skills necessary to improve emotion identification, distress tolerance, emotional management, relaxation, and communication.Schedule an Appointment

-Emotional Dysregulation is when a child experiences complications or difficulty with registering emotions, responding with emotions that are appropriate to context, and regulating emotional responses in social settings.
+Behavioral ER techniques that are harmful are referred to as behavioral dysregulation, and they might include (but are not restricted to) binge eating, excessive social reassurance-seeking, and non-suicidal self-injury (NSSI).
+Emotional Dysregulation in children is when a child experiences complications or difficulty with registering emotions, responding with emotions that are appropriate to the context, and regulating emotional responses in social settings.
 These children often find it hard to control emotions or have excessive emotional responses.

 It is important to know that Emotional Dysregulation in children is not a disorder.
 Instead, it is considered an umbrella term for a range of behaviors that may occur on their own or in combination with other symptoms, such as frequent irritability, temper tantrums, and unfounded dramatic outbursts.

 Emotional and Behavioral Dysregulation can also be described as disproportionate reactions to everyday stressors.
-Children who experience this dysregulation often experience difficulties identifying emotions, self-regulating, and problem solving social situations.
-This can lead to difficulties across various settings (home, school, and in the community).
+Children who experience this dysregulation often experience difficulties identifying emotions, self-regulating, and problem-solving social situations.
+This can lead to difficulties across various settings (home, school, and community).

 Children can demonstrate Emotional and Behavioral Dysregulation for a variety of reasons.
 Dysregulation, in and of itself, is not a clinical disorder.
 Rather, it can be a symptom of other difficulties that children may be experiencing.
 Emotional and Behavioral Dysregulation can also be observed and described as frequent irritability, temper tantrums, tearfulness, unprompted outbursts, and difficulty self-soothing.